rememberYou/dotfiles/README.md

- bin            ➔ various useful scripts (borg, rofi, etc) dunst          ➔ lightweight replacement for the notification-daemons git            ➔ global git config and aliases i3             ➔ dynamic tiling window manager for X11 inspired by wmii mbsync         ➔ capable of synchronizing mail on IMAP server with local Maildir folder polybar        ➔ status bars
+ bin            ➔ various useful scripts (borg, rofi, etc) dunst          ➔ lightweight replacement for the notification-daemons git            ➔ global git config and aliases gnupg          ➔ allows you to encrypt and sign your data and communication i3             ➔ dynamic tiling window manager for X11 inspired by wmii mbsync         ➔ capable of synchronizing mail on IMAP server with local Maildir folder polybar        ➔ status bars